 As we mentioned above, we have come to the point where we think this topic is one of the most vital to the subarctic gardener.

-The subject is also vital to understanding how you should go about harvesting your garden.
+- Knowing plant tolerance allows the gardener to strategically harvest your garden.
 What’s important to harvest first?
 What can you wait on?

-We use our knowledge of this topic every single year.
-Every garden we grow is deeply rooted in our knowledge of temperature tolerance.
+We heavily use our knowledge of this topic every single year.
+Every garden we grow and harvest is deeply rooted in these concepts.

 What Are Cold Hardy Garden Plants?